Empowering Health Autonomy

 -

-Consent means that patients have a right to say no. Employers and Government should not mandate any medication or procedure.
+Consent also means that patients have a right to say no. Employers and Government should not mandate any medication or procedure.

 -

+Any consumer harmed by that product is left with no recourse or compensation for what can be life altering illnesses.
+If a company wants to market any product in Pennsylvania, consumers should have the right to sue for harms caused by their product.
 This includes, but is not limited to, manufacturers of vaccines, biologics, small molecule medications, gene therapies, and corporations that produce agricultural tools like pesticides.

 -